digital-asset/daml/daml-lf/spec/daml-lf-2.rst

   Deletes a key and its value from the map, using the builtin function ``EQUAL`` to test key equality.
 When the key is not a member of the map, the original map is returned.
-This raises a runtime error if it the first argument is not a comparable value.
+This raises a runtime error if the first argument is not a comparable value.

   Formally the builtin function ``GENMAP_DELETE`` semantics is defined